-Following the Boot Camp, we are now supporting SingFit with adoption and spread, helping them with piloting their technology and conducting suitable evaluation prior to their UK launch.
+Following the Boot Camp, we are now supporting SingFit with adoption and spread, helping them with piloting their technology and conducting suitable evaluation prior to their UK launch

-The speed of our UK launch was really fuelled by the information that we gathered at Yorkshire & Humber AHSN's international Boot Camp.
-The AHSN brought together the players with the knowledge that allowed our team to very quickly assess how long it would take to launch SingFit solutions in the UK and the resources it would take to do so."
+The speed of our UK launch was really fuelled by the information that we gathered at Health Innovation Yorkshire & Humber international Boot Camp.
+Health Innovation Yorkshire & Humber brought together the players with the knowledge that allowed our team to very quickly assess how long it would take to launch SingFit solutions in the UK and the resources it would take to do so."

-Rachel Francine.
-CEO and Co-founder of Musical Health Technologies
+Rachel Francine, CEO and Co-founder of Musical Health Technologies